nicholasdille/Sessions/2018-05-15 Containers @ CDC Hanau/slides/hybrid_swarm.md

 ## Hybrid Swarm

-Swarm is the orchestrator by Docker to add...
+Swarm is the orchestrator by Docker adding...

-- Scheduling across several hosts
+- Scheduling across hosts
 - High availability

-Hybrid swarms allow nodes of multiple platforms, eg. Linux and Windows
+Swarm supports nodes of different platforms, eg. Linux and Windows

 --